kernelsos/ideal-potato/README.md

 # About
-This is a NextJS App where Creators can create streams, and their fans can come to this platform and vote for their favorite song to be played at the streamer's stream.
-You can also downvote other songs.
+This is a Next.js app where creators can create streams, and their fans can visit the platform to vote for the songs they want played during the stream.
+Users can also downvote other songs.

 # Further improvements: